Optimizing HTML conversion: Navigating Chrome's evolving headless modes

 Performance impacts and solutions

 The new headless mode addresses compatibility issues with advanced web applications, but its increased resource demands can challenge developers focused on performance.
-To counter this, GdPicture version 14.2.96 incorporates Chrome Headless Shell, a lightweight environment reminiscent of the old mode’s efficiency.
+To counter this, GdPicture version 14.2.96 incorporates Chrome headless shell, a lightweight environment reminiscent of the old mode’s efficiency.

 To facilitate easy adoption, Nutrient provides developers with two API methods: